 - 50 day – this is too short

-- 12 month moving average – This is the best time frame for a MA – If a stock price breaks this you know it is in a downward trend.
+- 12 month moving average – This is the best time frame for an MA – If a stock price breaks this you know it is in a downward trend.

-In my article how to make money in stocks – I give some examples the 12 month simple moving average in use.
+In my article how to make money in stocks – I give some examples of the 12 months simple moving average in use.
 This 12 month SMA is the best technical indicator for trading in the volatile financial markets.